adap/flower/examples/quickstart_tensorflow/README.md

 ./run-server.sh
 ```

-and start 2 Flower clients with
+Open a new terminal and start 2 Flower clients with

 ```shell
 ./run-client.sh